Tannukr/Flask_Assignment/README.md

 # Student Application Management (Flask)

 A Flask app with JWT auth where students submit applications and admins approve/reject them.
-Approved applications get a generated PDF offer letter and an email notification.
+Approved applications get a generated PDF offer letter that can be viewed in-browser and downloaded.
 Includes minimal UI pages for login, student dashboard, and admin dashboard.

 ---